Platform

 Earmarks & grants

 Town staff have been extremely successful in securing earmarks and grants which offset the cost burden of projects, purchases, and initiatives, such as the construction of affordable housing, the removal of a hazardous dam, improving energy efficiency in Town facilities, planning initiatives, safety and medical equipment for the Fire Department, and many more.
-This leads to savings for Acton taxpayers, and as a Select Board Member, Alissa would continue to support initiatives like these.
+This leads to savings for Acton taxpayers, and I would continue to support initiatives like these.

 Communication & Public Engagement